 The Silberman College of Business at Fairleigh Dickinson University was named by The Princeton Review as one of "The Best 296 Business Schools."
 The school offers a number of approaches for earning a Master of Business Administration (MBA), including a traditional MBA (an on-campus program with an international focus) and a part-time MBA, called the Saturday MBA@FDU.
 This latter blends on-campus classes every other Saturday with online studies.
-The college's offerings are rounded out by the Accelerated MBA program, which requires an intense 15 months of study, and the MBA for Executives, tailored for mid-level professionals with high leadership potential.
+The college's offerings are rounded out by the fast track MBA program, which requires an intense 15 months of study, and the MBA for Executives, tailored for mid-level professionals with high leadership potential.
 All of these programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 Seton Hall is home to the Stillman School of Business, an AACSB-accredited institution that ranks among The Princeton Review's best business schools.
-Their primary MBA offering is the Streamlined MBA, which can be completed in as few as 42 credit hours, versus the more common 60 hours.
+Their primary MBA offering is the Streamlined MBA, which can be completed in as few as 42 hours, versus the more common 60 hours.
 Most MBA candidates work full time and balance studying with a busy schedule.
 You can specialize in accounting, finance, information technology management, international business, general management, marketing, supply chain management or sports management.
-The school also offers accelerated dual degree programs that combine a Juris Doctor, Master of Science in Nursing or a master's degree in diplomacy and international relations with an MBA.
+The school also offers dual degree programs that combine a Juris Doctor, Master of Science in Nursing or a master's degree in diplomacy and international relations with an MBA.

 Rutgers' Business School offers an intense, hands-on program with an entrepreneurial and collaborative focus.
 Students work on real-world projects with their professors, classmates and an active network of alumni.
 The school hosts a strong recruiting program with top global companies in the area, and ranks in the top 30 MBA programs nationwide in terms of employment prospects.
 You can pursue a traditional MBA full time on campus or opt for the Flex MBA, which allows you to study part time with a choice of an extended or customized concentration.
 The Executive MBA at Rutgers is designed for ambitious professionals looking to ramp up their careers.
 The program is internationally recognized and earns top rankings for curriculum, network and return on investment.

-This state institution offers a rigorous online MBA program that can be pursued at an accelerated rate for completion within 18 months.
+This state institution offers a rigorous online MBA program that can be pursued at a faster rate for completion within 18 months.
 The flexible format runs in eight-week cycles, combining live participation in virtual class sessions with online course work.
 The program is geared toward working adults who do not want to interrupt their careers for an on-campus program.
 In addition to courses in general management, the school offers concentrations in finance, data analytics, marketing and health care management.
 Many of the students in the program bring significant work experience to their studies and are able to satisfy prerequisite requirements by earning credits for what they already know.

-The New Jersey Institute of Technology's School of Management MBA program has a 48 credit hour curriculum that focuses on today's technology-driven business environment.
+The New Jersey Institute of Technology's School of Management MBA program has a 48 hour curriculum that focuses on today's technology-driven business environment.
 Students examine leading trends in the changing business world while avoiding fads.
 You can study full time on campus, or take advantage of part-time evening and weekend classes and distance learning options.
 Available concentrations include management information systems, marketing and finance.
 The program is AACSB accredited and was named a top 10 research center of management of technology by the journal Product Innovation Management.